State, local sporting events postponed or canceled

 HUNTINGTON — A bevy of sporting events throughout the Tri-State are postponed or canceled in effort to combat spread of the coronavirus.

+“We had been working with the health director for West Virginia as well as the state superintendent and obviously the governor’s office,” Dolan said.
+“As things begin to unravel around us you certainly want to play it safe and do the right thing.”

+Dolan gave no timetable on when and if the state tournament or the boys’ regional tournament would resume play.
+He cited a measles outbreak in 1994 that required the WVSSAC to push the state track meet back until June.

-Cabell Midland lost to University 56-43 in a Class AAA game Thursday morning.
-Huntington St. Joe's 5:30 p.m.
+Cabell Midland lost to University 56-43 in a Class AAA girls game Thursday morning at the Charleston Coliseum and Convention Center.
+Huntington St. Joe’s 5:30 p.m.
 Class A quarterfinal game with St. Marys was postponed.

+Shannon Lewis, coach of the 10-time state champion Fighting Irish, got word of the suspension before his team was to travel to Charleston.

+“It’s disappointing,” Lewis said.
+“But this is happening all around us and its trickled from the NBA and NHL on down to us.
+“I’m disappointed but I agree with the decision since every other organization is stopping their functions all over the U.S.”

 The Ohio High School Athletic Association suspended its state wrestling, hockey and boys and girls basketball tournaments, including Fairland’s Division III, Region 11 championship boys basketball game vs. Harvest Prep in Athens on Saturday.